kaushikGit8/GVisionApi/README.md

+# Version
+1.0.0

-# Cloud Vision Objective-C Sample
+# Synopsis : Cloud Vision Objective-C Seed Project

-This app demonstrates how to use the [Cloud Vision API](https://cloud.google.com/vision/) to run label and face detection on an image.
+This app uses [Cloud Vision API](https://cloud.google.com/vision/) to provide text, entity and face detection on image captured from camera or image selected from gallery.
+The aimed use case is to develop an app for blind and visually impaired users to visualize the objects or obstacles around them.
+The app uses text to speech in combination with the Google Cloud vision api to provide hassle free user experience.

 ## Prerequisites
-- An API key for the Cloud Vision API (See
+- An API key for the Cloud Vision API
-  [the docs][getting-started] to learn more)
 - An OSX machine or emulator
-- [Xcode 7][xcode]
+- [Xcode 8][xcode]

-## Quickstart
-- Clone this repo and `cd` into the `Objective-C` directory.
-- In `ImagePickerViewController.m`, replace `YOUR_API_KEY` with the API key obtained above.
-- Open the project by running `open imagepicker-objc.xcodeproj` in the `Objective-C` directory.
-- Build and run the app.

 ## Running the app